 Photo of H.E.
 Garchen Rinpoche by Robert Hansen-Sturm.
 All rights reserved.

-Jetsün Khandro Rinpoche was recognized by His Holiness the 16th Gyalwang Karmapa as the reincarnation of the great Dakini of Tshurphu, Khandro Orgyen Tsomo, the consort of the 15th Karmapa.
+H.E.
+Mindrolling Jetsün Khandro Rinpoche was born as the eldest daughter of Kyabje Mindrolling Trichen Gyurme Künzang Wangyal, the 11th Mindrolling throne holder of the Mindrolling lineage.
+Mindrolling has had a unique lineage of female masters who have been great teachers and yoginis, an inspiration for generations to come.
+Khandro Rinpoche was recognized by the 16th Gyalwang Karmapa as the reincarnation of the great Dakini of Tshurphu, Khandro Orgyen Tsomo, the consort of the 15th Karmapa.

 Photo of Jetsün Khandro Rinpoche by Diana Blok.
 All rights reserved.